negabaro/action-js-hello-world/README.md

 # Action JS Hello World

-This action prints "Hello World!" or the name + "World!" of a person to greet to the log.
-To learn how this action was built,
+This action prints "Hello World!" with env,secret,with,etc provided by Workflow of Github Action.

-see "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.
+This code is referenced [hello-world-javascript-action] and "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.

 ## Inputs